animal-crossing-music-extension/ac-music-extension/README.md

 Notice that this project remains unpublished right now.
 You'll soon be able to install it through the Chrome Web Store!

 ### Source Code
-You can [download](https://github.com/PikaDude/Animal-Crossing-Music-Extension/archive/develop.zip) the source code of the project and install the unpacked extension yourself.
+You can download the source code of the project and install the unpacked extension yourself.
+Just click on the `Clone or download` button at the top-right of the page and then on `Download Zip`.

 To install the downloaded project, do the following:
 1. Unzip the downloaded file